MicrosoftDocs/windows-itpro-docs/devices/surface/deploy-windows-10-to-surface-devices-with-mdt.md

   * **Summary** – Review your selections to import a boot image into WDS, and then click **Next**.
   * **Task Progress** – A progress bar is displayed as the selected image file is copied into the WDS remote installation folder.
 Click **Finish** when the task is complete to close the Add Image Wizard.

->[!NOTE]
->Only the 32-bit boot image, LiteTouchPE_x86.wim, is required to boot from BIOS devices, including Generation 1 Hyper-V virtual machines like the reference virtual machine.
+>**Note:**&nbsp;&nbsp;Only the 32-bit boot image, LiteTouchPE_x86.wim, is required to boot from BIOS devices, including Generation 1 Hyper-V virtual machines like the reference virtual machine.

 If your WDS configuration is properly set up to respond to PXE clients, you should now be able to boot from the network with any device with a network adapter properly configured for network boot (PXE).

->[!NOTE]
->If your WDS server resides on the same server as DHCP or in a different subnet than the devices you are attempting to boot, additional configuration may be required.
+>**Note:**&nbsp;&nbsp;If your WDS server resides on the same server as DHCP or in a different subnet than the devices you are attempting to boot, additional configuration may be required.
 For more information, see [Managing Network Boot Programs](https://technet.microsoft.com/library/cc732351).

 ### Deploy and capture a reference image

 Your deployment environment is now set up to create a reference image for Windows 10 complete with Windows Updates.

->[!NOTE]
->You cannot install version updates (such as Windows 10, Version 1511) in a reference image.
+>**Note:**&nbsp;&nbsp;You cannot install version updates (such as Windows 10, Version 1511) in a reference image.
 To create a reference image with a new version of Windows, you must use installation files from that version of Windows.
 When  you install a version update in Windows, it effectively performs an upgrade to a new version of Windows, and upgraded installations of Windows cannot be prepared for deployment with Sysprep.<br/><br/>
 By using a fully automated task sequence in an MDT deployment share dedicated to reference image creation, you can greatly reduce the time and effort required to create new reference images and it is the best way to ensure that your organization is ready for feature updates and new versions of Windows 10.

 You can now boot from the network with a virtual machine to run the prepared task sequence and generate a reference image.
 When you prepare your virtual machine in Hyper-V for reference image creation, consider the following: